tsudalab/RPPF/README.md

 ## Target dataset

-Target dataset is prepared as data.csv.
+The target dataset is prepared as data.csv.

-The example (two dimensional property space) as follows.
+The example is (two-dimensional property space) as follows.

 |  name  |  objective1  |  objective 2 |
 | ------ | ------------ | ------------ |